denisecase/world-quantum-day-2024/README.md

 his Bachelors in Electronics and Electrical Communications Engg from Indian Institute of Technology, India.
 We was awarded the Dirac Postdoctoral Prize at the National High Magnetic Field Laboratory in Tallahassee.
 He served as a postdoctoral researcher at the University of Florida in Gainesville and at the University of Massachusetts in Amherst.
-His research at Concordia University in Canada is in theoretical condensed matter physics and quantum phenomena in 2-dimensional materials for application in quantum technology.
+His research at Concordia University in Montreal, Quebec, Canada is in theoretical condensed matter physics and quantum phenomena in 2-dimensional materials for application in quantum technology.

 ## Privacy and Security